tariq-hasan/system-design/basic_system_design/distributed_logging.md

 <br/>

 - Use cases
-  - understand the flow of an event in a distributed system
+  - Understand the flow of an event in a distributed system.
-  - pinpoint when and how a system failed or was compromised and find out the root cause of the failure or breach
+  - Pinpoint when and how a system failed or was compromised and find out the root cause of the failure or breach.
-  - decrease the meantime to repair a system
+  - Decrease the meantime to repair a system.

 <br/>